 As we have been living in some way for a long time.
 There may be things that we cannot accept about ourselves, as once mentioned.
 So, with time, we can grow our self-acceptance.

 For someone else to accept himself, first they must be able to recognize their flaws and imperfections.

 It means that if someone cannot look at himself honestly without flinching (or worse), they shouldn’t expect anyone else around them to do either.

 Self-esteem requires you to change yourself according to a predetermined standard.

 Self-esteem is all about how you view yourself.
-It’s a belief system that says your value as a person comes from how well you measure up to an external standard, whether it can be in terms of appearance, intelligence or other external facts.
+It’s a belief system that says your value as a person comes from how well you measure up to an external standard, whether it be in terms of appearance, intelligence, or other external facts.